wevm/viem/site/pages/docs/actions/public/getBalance.md

 `bigint`

-The balance of the address in wei.
+The balance of the address in usdt.

 ## Parameters